cartalyst/converter/docs/introduction/laravel-4.md

 The Converter package has optional support for Laravel 4 and it comes bundled with a Service Provider and a Facade for easier integration.

-After you have installed the package correctly, just follow the instructions.
+After you have installed the package, just follow the instructions.

 Open your Laravel config file `app/config/app.php` and add the following lines.